LuckyPray/DexKit-Android/README.md

 </div>

+# This repository update has been terminated, Please use [DexKit](https://github.com/LuckyPray/DexKit) in the future, it's easier to use.

 A high performance dex deobfuscator library(NDK).

 > **Warning**: The current project has been refactored, `1.1.0` and earlier APIs are deprecated.
 Please refer to the latest documentation for use.